CASFRI/CASFRI/README.md

 Inventory standards are the attribute specifications applied to a given inventory.
 Multiple FRIs from a province/territory can use the same standard, however jurisdictions will occasionally update their standards, and each jurisdiction has their own unique inventory standards.
 The CASFRI specifications need to apply different sets of translation rules for different standards.
 Each standard is assigned a code made of three letters representing the standard, and two numbers representing the version of the standard. e.g. VRI01.

-All identifiers are listed in the [FRI inventory list CSV file](https://github.com/edwardsmarc/CASFRI/blob/master/docs/inventory_list_cas05.csv) listing all the forest inventories used as source datasets in this project.
+All identifiers are listed in the [FRI inventory list CSV file](https://github.com/edwardsmarc/CASFRI/blob/master/docs/inventory_list_cas05.csv) that lists all the forest inventories used as source datasets in this project.

 # Handling updates
 Historical forestry data is of great value which is why CASFRI accommodates updates.
 One type of update we often see in FRIs is re-inventories, i.e., when old photo-interpretation is updated to modern standards.
 The other types of update are so-called “depletion updates” related to various disturbances.
 In many jurisdictions, depletion-updates are produced annually to “cut-in” polygons disturbed by harvesting, wildfire or insects.
 Both types of updates are incorporated in CASFRI 5.x by loading and translationg the updated dataset and labelling the dataset with an incremented Inventory_ID.
 Any duplicate records will be dealt with in the temporalization procedure.